prapdm/Rental/README.md

 # Rental
-A simple program for renting and returning
+A simple program for renting and returning written in Python with tkinter.